Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Mitigating the Alignment Bottleneck

 \section{Mitigating the Alignment Bottleneck}

-Having established that the \textit{Disposition} axis acts as the primary bottleneck for RPA systems---specifically due to the suppression of value-laden attributes such as immoral \texttt{Motivations} and certain \texttt{Emotional Abilities}---we now turn to mitigation.
-Our objective is to improve the fidelity of \textit{Immoral} characters without compromising the baseline performance of \textit{Moral} ones, thereby closing the dispositional gap and elevating overall system quality.
-To achieve this, we introduce \textit{Field-Aware Contrastive Decoding} (FACD), a training-free strategy that steers output distributions at inference time by directing signal amplification specifically toward the suppressed profile fields.
+Our analysis shows that this bottleneck is concentrated in specific value-laden fields, including \texttt{Motivations} fields such as \textit{Goal} and \textit{Morality}, as well as disposition-sensitive fields in other profile dimensions.
+Now, our objective is to improve the fidelity of \textit{Immoral} characters without compromising the baseline performance of \textit{Moral} ones.
+To this end, we introduce \textit{Field-Aware Contrastive Decoding} (FACD), a training-free strategy that contrasts the full profile against a sanitized profile in which immoral or disposition-sensitive fields are removed, thereby selectively amplifying the suppressed profile signals at inference time.
+We further validate our results by human evaluation, which exhibits an identical trend (see Appendix~\ref{app:rq2_human} for details).